 2016-17 Regional News

-This fall, on 5 October, the first day of the Annapolis Sailboat Show, we are celebrating the 50th anniversary of the birth of our beloved Tartan 34 Classics.
+This fall, on 5 October, the first day of the Annapolis Sailboat Show, we celebrated the 50th anniversary of the birth of our beloved Tartan 34 Classics.

 In 2007 the T34CA celebrated the 40th anniversary of the production start of our beloved classic sailing vessels.
 Events were scheduled throughout the T34CA Regions as part of the celebration.

 Please visit the Photo Gallery for the latest event photos!

 The caterer for our event will be Creative Cuisine of Maryland and the cost per person is estimated to be $73.
 While a bit steep, this takes care of set-up, clean-up, taxes and tips, and may go down a bit if we get plenty of participants with reservations for the buffet.
 Please watch for the latest news and the registration form on this site and/or in your email inboxes!
 Your Association is providing funding for the venue set up so please come and enjoy your selves and take advantage of this opportunity to both kick off his year's Sailboat Show and meet some of your fellow Tartan Classic shipmates!
 All of the other facts and information contained in the news below is still good.
 Our cut-off for registration for the event will be the end of August and current T34CA members have first dibs on reservations.
 If you plan to come by boat give the Port Annapolis folks a call soonest as the 10 slips are filling up fast!

 Vice Commodore Tim Dull